 The legal basis is your consent, which you give by sending the request (Chapter 6 Art.
 1 (a) of the GDPR).

 You can register to events of the Mercator Institute via the website.
-For this purpose, you must provide your e-mail address, first and last name, and institutional affiliation.
+For this purpose, you will need to provide your email address, first and last name, address, and institutional affiliation.
+If there is a call for papers for an event, you can also upload your proposal via the event page.

 The data you provide will be used for participant management, for sending information and documentation, and for invitations to further events.
 If events are chargeable, we will pass on your data to the accounting department within the University of Cologne.
 You can revoke your consent at any time by sending an email to firstname.lastname@example.org with the subject STOP Veranstaltungen.